avniproject/avni-website/src/pages/index.md

     - title: Model complete program into a working field app
       image: ''
       text: >-
-        Define dynamic forms, context specific counselling advice, decision support rules and visit protocols.
+        Define data model, context specific counselling hints or work tips, computed data fields, and encounter/visit protocols.
     - title: Flexible data model
       image: ''
       text: >-
-        Define multiple types of individuals (living/non-living), their registration in programs and multiple form types for each program.
-Link individuals.
+        Define subjects (beneficiary or non-living objects), various interaction types with these subjects and grouping of these interactions under programs.
+Each of these are supported via user defined forms.
+Link beneficiaries to each other via relationships.
     - title: ' Fully featured forms'
       image: ''
       text: >-